 How much exercise should you do?

 If you sit a lot at work and do not exercise regularly outside of your work hours, my recommendation would be to start off slowly and do light exercise.
 This means start standing more at work, walk more, take the stairs as opposed to the elevator, do some gardening, housework, and cycling.
-Find an exercise you enjoy, otherwise you will be less apt to stick with it.
+Find an exercise you enjoy so you will be more likely to stick with it.

-Find an exercise you enjoy, otherwise you will be less apt to stick with it.
+Find an exercise you enjoy so you will be more likely to stick with it.

 Start off doing 20 minutes of light exercise three times per week.
 Over time extend the times, number of days, and increase the intensity.
 Work up to the following: